Man on mission to 'save Marine Park'

 In response, Davidson said the hearing date was advertised more than a month in advance including on the council’s website, in public notices, the overview document and on the submission form.

-Pollett believed there were other places around the city the marine research facility could go but Davidson said investigations into alternate sites were done and Marine Park was the only available site of adequate size and proximity to a deep-sea channel.
+Pollett believed there were other places around the city the marine research facility could go but Davidson said investigations into alternate sites were carried out and Marine Park was the only available site of adequate size and proximity to a deep-sea channel.

 The University of Waikato had expressed interest in building and running the facility.
 The university senior deputy vice-chancellor Alister Jones said other locations around the region were explored but Sulphur Point was “by far the best option”.